hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 Yep, @pekr, but it's broken in current 0.64 versions.
 LOAD/TRAP errors out instead of actually trapping.

 [16:46:09](#XaJ1pigfwHtEIi7HXjRaZwopXJxD740XhDlchjlGQwU) <btiffin (Brian Tiffin)>:
 Willing to wait for the next cut.
-Always willing to wait for the next cut.  Ì†ΩÌ∏â  Red only gets better and stronger as it builds to a 1.0.
+Always willing to wait for the next cut.  üòâ  Red only gets better and stronger as it builds to a 1.0.

 [16:46:23](#rJX3T1y_QlMi6B0Qs-TzDLULNAENIKXx2il22xshmb0) <rebolek (Boleslav B≈ôezovsk√Ω)>:
 @btiffin I'm no expert in LOAD/TRAP but if that's the case have you reported the error?